-- I found the best way to relieve my baby's teething pain and to prevent biting while breastfeeding was to somehow deaden my baby's gums.
+- I found the best way to relieve my baby's teething pain and prevent biting while breastfeeding was to deaden my baby's gums.
 You can do this by either putting some ice into a clean baby sock and allowing your baby to suck on it or by making breast milk lollies.
-My little girl loved the lollies, and so did her older brother (he was 5 at the time).
-These lollies are easy to make, just express milk and freeze them onto the end of your baby's dummy or in ice-cream molds.
+My little girl loved the lollies, and so did her older brother (he was five at the time).
+These lollies are easy to make, just express milk and freeze them onto the end of your baby's dummy or in ice cream molds.
 You can deaden your baby's gums just before a breastfeeding session.
 Teething gels are not recommended before a session as these could make it difficult for your little one to nurse.

-- From experience, I can also advise that you keep an eye on signs of boredom while breastfeeding.
+- From experience, I can advise you to keep an eye on signs of boredom while breastfeeding.
 If your baby has had enough to eat and starts to comfort nurse, the chances of getting bitten increase.
-I also noticed that my baby would bite if I didn't give her attention by looking at her.
+I also noticed my baby would bite if I didn't give her attention by looking at her.
 You might want to try focusing your attention on your baby while breastfeeding.
 Also, dim lights and fewer distractions while breastfeeding can prevent biting.

 - Whatever you do, don't raise your voice when your baby bites; try to stay calm and gently remove them from your breast.
 This way, you won't cause any feeding issues.
 Some babies may strike from nursing if their mothers scare them unintentionally.

 - A stuffy nose is one problem that can cause more biting than usual.
-A great way to clear your baby's nose is to spray a few drops of your own breast milk into their nostrils.
+A great way to clear your baby's nose is to spray a few drops of your breast milk into their nostrils.
 You can remove excess mucus with a suction bulb.

 What About Those Sore Nipples?

-What worked for me, was to massage some breast milk into the nipples and then let them air dry.
+What worked for me was to massage some breast milk into the nipples and then let them air dry.
 Breast milk contains healing properties and will keep your nipples moisturized.
 If you feel like the pain is too much, nipple shields are fantastic.
-I used them a few times during my breastfeeding journey, and they can absolutely help you until your nipples have healed.
+I used them a few times during my breastfeeding journey, and they can help you until your nipples have healed.
 It is advised, though, to wean from them as soon as possible.

 If you have tried all the above to no avail, you could have your baby tested to see if they may have a tongue thrust or tongue tie issue.

-Another helpful article from la leche league international on biting.
+Another helpful article from la Leche League International on biting.